charleskoffler/clprolf/docs/official/clprolf_docu_offic_class_roles.md

 clprolf language and framework helps you define your objects with a sole responsability.
 By choosing a main responsability, your objects becomes SRP-compliant.
 You build a system where objects become pure components, and even inheritance does not change this.

 How do we achieve this?
 We can obtain this by choosing a nature of the class.
-An object, in clprolf, can be even a business-like object, or a computational object.
+An object, in clprolf, can be either a business-like object, or a computational object.

 ## What are the business-like objects?